EsraCesur4/Sign-Language-MNIST-Classification/README.md

 # Sign Language MNIST Classification with CNN

 This project focuses on classifying American Sign Language (ASL) letters using a deep learning model trained on the Sign Language MNIST dataset.
-The model achieves high accuracy using a Convolutional Neural Network (CNN), making it suitable for gesture recognition tasks in real-time applications.
+The model achieves high accuracy using a Convolutional Neural Network (CNN).

 ---